Programming, Interiors, Experiential Media

 Yelp’s business, at its core is, is fueled by the candid, varied opinions of the masses.
 Sometimes polished, sometimes tarnished, these consumer reviews expose and reveal their unvarnished personal experiences of commerce.
 Yelp’s offices embrace a similar exposed honesty in the design of the workspace.

 Layers of past finishes were stripped from the columns and ceilings to reveal the bare structure.
-Mechanical systems are purposefully left uncovered to feature their messy vitality.
+Mechanical systems are left uncovered to feature their messy vitality.
 New finishes were selected to complement this raw and vibrant expression of the urban condition: rough clay tile, hefty timber planks, and bolted steel beams evoke an urban aesthetic.
-It is as if the offices were built with found materials beneath the El tracks or in some back-of-the-house service area.

-This first phase of offices occupies 50,000 sf of space for 375 employees of Yelp’s growing presence in Chicago.
-In addition to conferencing and teaming areas and 100 seat training room, the offices feature a 180 seat break area with full-time barista staffed coffee bar, post-work beer bar and game room.
+In addition to conferencing and teaming areas and 100 seat training room, the offices feature a 180 seat break area with full-time coffee bar, post-work beer bar and game room.